-In the summer of 2013, we were appointed by contractor VolkerStevin as designer for the extension of Berth 9 at Felixstowe Container Terminal.
+We were appointed by contractor VolkerStevin as designer for the extension of Berth 9 at Felixstowe Container Terminal.
 The port needed 920m of quay so that it could serve a pair of 18,000 TEU vessels, each measuring 400m long and 15.5m deep.
 The Berth 9 extension involved construction of 190m of new quay wall and deepening of the entire berth to -18m chart datum, giving a retained berth height of 24.6m, or 25.5m allowing for overdredge.

 In addition to the 190m berth extension was a 95m return wall and a 190m rear wall, foundations for the ship-to-shore gantry cranes, pavements, utilities and services associated with dredging and reclamation and a remote mooring dolphin.
-Full award was made to VolkerStevin in early summer 2014 and works were completed on site in autumn 2015.

 The new front wall was formed of 2.56m diameter contiguous tubular piles to match the design on the existing quay.
 These piles were some 35m long.
 The seaward crane rail was again set centrally above the front wall tubular pile in a precast/in situ cope beam arrangement while the landward rail was set within a beam spanning between single tubular piles spaced at 5.4m centres longitudinally.
 The crane gauge between seaward and landward rails was set at 35m.
 The rear wall was formed of a combination of combi-wall and sheet piled wall to suit loading conditions.
 A central anchor wall, formed of continuous AZ24 sheet piles, was used to tie back both the front and rear walls.